MaxCarmonaG/max-tech-shop/README.md

 ## Build status

-The project is still in progress an this is the first delivery.
+The project is ready and running and you can visit us here [https://max-tech-shop.vercel.app/](https://max-tech-shop.vercel.app/)

 ## Clone and Getting Started